 The Episcopal Church was formally established in the State of Tennessee in 1834.
 In 1982 the western third of the state, between the Mississippi and Tennessee Rivers, was separated from the Diocese of Tennessee to become the Diocese of West Tennessee.
+To stay informed with up-to-date news from the Bishop and more, subscribe to the Diocesan Communicator.

 The Diocese of West Tennessee is small, both geographically and in terms of membership (about 11,000 baptized members).
 It includes 33 parishes and missions, 19 of them located in the Memphis metropolitan area, and ranging in size from just a handful of parishioners to over 2,000 members.
 The diocese has a rich history of developing unique programs and facilities, including St. Columba Center (a diocesan conference and retreat center), Emmanuel Episcopal Center (a ministry to public housing communities in south Memphis), The Good Shepherd Center (a training center for The Catechesis of the Good Shepherd), Bridges USA (a community of young leaders committed to advancing racial, social and environmental justice), and The Haiti Partnership (an ecumenical ministry in service to St. Paul’s Anglican Church in Montrouis and St. Vincent’s Hospital and Orphanage in Port-au-Prince).